Skip to content

 It’s all about domains… | Kim Davies (IANA)

-Time to read 7 Min
+time to read icon 7 Min

 Devices and services on the internet need to speak a common language to interoperate.